skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/aws.rst

                 "Resource": "*"
             }

-5. **Optional**: To enable open ports on AWS cluster, you need to add the following permissions to the policy above as well.
+5. **Optional**: To enable opening ports on AWS cluster, you need to add the following permissions to the policy above as well.

 .. code-block:: json